iganna/bernmix/README.md

 ## References

-The mathematical inference of the algorithm implemented in the BernMix package is described in A.A.Igolkina et al., *BernMix: the distribution of a weighted sum of independent Bernoulli random variables with different success probabilities*
+The mathematical inference of the algorithm implemented in the BernMix package is described in A.A.Igolkina, *On distributions of weighted sums of binary random variables*

 ## Authors

 **Anna Igolkina** developed the BernMix package, [e-mail](mailto:igolkinaanna11@gmail.com).

 **Max Kovalev**  contributed in `bernmix_int/bernmix_fourier.c`.